castorini/tct_colbert/README.md

-# Embeeding Search for IR
+# Embedding Search for IR
 Here, we conduct the experiments using Siamese BERT-base model.
 The maximum query and passage lengths are set to 32 and 150 (not including special tokens) respectively.
 For each query (document), we also put \[CLS\] and \[Q\](\[D\]) in the beginning.
 For the queries no longer than length of 32, we pad them with \[MASK\] tokens.
 Here, we use average pooling embedding with dimension 768 (with 32 bits) to represent each query and passage.

 Requirement